espocrm/documentation/docs/development/metadata/client-defs.md

 *string*

 A create handler.
-Provices attributes when creating a new related record.
-Should have a method *getAttributes* returing a promise.
+Provides attributes when creating a new related record.
+Should have a method *getAttributes* returning a promise.

 ## additionalLayouts